Abdul Rahman of Negeri Sembilan: Family life

-Tuanku Abdul Rahman fathered three sons and five daughters.
+Abdul Rahman fathered three sons and five daughters.
 His second wife, Tuanku Maharum gave birth to his firstborn son, Tuanku Munawir.
 Cik Engku Maimunah, his first wife, gave birth to two sons and two daughters.
 The eldest is Tunku Aida, followed by Tuanku Ja'afar, Tunku Sheilah and Tunku Abdullah.
 Tunku Kursiah, his third wife, gave birth to two daughters.
 His fourth wife, Tunku Zaidah, gave birth to his youngest child, a daughter.

 Two of his sons succeeded him as Yang di-Pertuan Besar of Negeri Sembilan: